pvs-hd-tea/PyTypes/docs/workflow/annotating.md

 To this extent, [unifiers](#unifiers) with a common interface have been implemented to cover unification needs.
 The unifiers are applied to the trace data in the order specified on the command line; the value given to each `-u` flag references a unifier by the `name` key given in the [config file](../misc/config.md#example).

-The examples in the following section only contain ["Category", "VarName", "TypeModule" and "Type"](tracing.md#api) for brevity's sake.
+The examples in the following section will contain ["Category", "FunctionName", "VarName", "TypeModule" and "Type"](tracing.md#api) at a minimum for brevity's sake.

 ## Unifiers

 Every unifier performs a different operation upon the trace data.
 These can largely be segmented into two categories, namely 'filtering' and 'reducing'.
 The former removes occurrences of trace data that are undesirable, and the latter groups rows and make replacements where appropriate.

+Each unifier implements the `TraceDataFilter` class from `typegen.unification.filter_base`, which can simply be derived from to implement the desired behaviour.
+It is automatically registered in the factory, i.e. no further updates are required.

+If a user should be able to reference this new unifier from the command line, then `common.ptconfig` must also be updated with a matching entry to create the unifier from.

 ### Filtering Unifiers